bbauska/LFS171x/README.md

 They looked into various blockchain technologies that could potentially be used to create a traceability system for their supply ecosystem, such as Ethereum, Burrow, Hyperledger Fabric, etc.

-In partnership with IBM, they decided that Hyperledger Fabric was the best fit for their needs (enterprisegrade, permissioned, open source, vendor neutral, modular, plug-and-play).
+In partnership with IBM, they decided that Hyperledger Fabric was the best fit for their needs (enterprisegrade, permissioned, open-source, vendor neutral, modular, plug-and-play).

 In October 2016, Walmart and IBM announced the two projects they were focusing on: one on tracing the origin of mangoes sold in US Walmart stores, and the other project was focusing on tracing pork sold in its China stores.